Vyral/blake-sloan-recruiting/_posts/2024-07-23-targeting-emotion-to-trigger-action-and-close-more-deals.md

 title: Targeting Emotion To Trigger Action And Close More Deals
 date: 2024-07-23 11:46:00
 excerpt: >-
-  Logic Is Education And Date.
+  Logic Is Education And Data.
 Logic Gets People To Think.
 Emotion Gets People To Take Action.
 enclosure:
 pullquote: